A Trusted Friend in a Complicated World

 Extending your goodbye

 Do this instead: Thank your driver and promptly get out once you’re at your destination.
 “Service workers are nice to you because it’s part of their job, not because they want to be best friends,” says Sokolosky.
-Too much chitchat is something grocery store workers dislike too.
+By the way, too much chitchat is something grocery store workers dislike too.

 Passenger talking to cab driver and showing her the smartphone